-Annex 1: Annual assessment for indicator 43 (132a): Evidence that sepsis awareness raising amongst healthcare professionals has been prioritised by the CCG quirements Please complete Additional comments/examples 1.
+Annex 1: Annual assessment for indicator 43 (132a): Evidence that sepsis awareness raising amongst healthcare professionals has been prioritised by the CCG

+Name of CCG: Date: Sepsis awareness raising and the use e of NEWS2 (ann ual assessment) Requirements Please complete Additional comments/examples 1.
 The CCG confirms sepsis awareness raising and education on the use of National Early Warning Score (NEWS2) is included in the commissioning priorities of the CCG and is included (or there is evidence of a planned commitment to include) in service specifications and in any local incentive schemes funded by the CCG.
-Choose an item. <options are="" no="" or="" yes=""></options> 2.
-The CCG confirms that Health Education England resources around sepsis are referenced and used.
-Choose an item. <options are="" no="" or="" yes=""></options> 3.
-The CCG confirms the number and percentage of GP practices that have a sepsis lead / link.
-Output Description: No. of practices = % of practices =
+Choose an item. <options are="" no="" or="" yes=""></options> The CCG confirms that Health Education England resources around sepsis are referenced and used.
+The CCG confirms the graph of Choose an item. <options are="" no="" or="" yes=""></options> The CCG confirms the number and percentage of GP practices that have a sepsis lead / link.
+No. of practices = % of practices